Realignment and extension of Ernie Mays Street

 Timing

-The Norman King Building is due to be sustainably deconstructed early in 2025, to enable the construction of Ernie Mays Street to go ahead in two stages.
-The first stage will start from around mid to late 2025.
+The Norman King Building will be sustainably removed by the end of April 2025, to enable the construction of Ernie Mays Street to go ahead from late 2025.

 There will be disruption during construction.
 We will work to ensure that this is kept to a minimum as much as possible.
 More information will be provided nearer the time.